Associate Professor of Political Science

 PSCI 0242 - International Politics and WMD ▹

 International Politics and WMD

 In this course we will examine the international ramifications of nuclear, biological, and chemical weapons use.
 What is a weapon of mass destruction (WMD)?
 How have WMD changed the way states behave toward international conflicts and within international crises?
 How has the development of these weapons influenced the policies states have adopted in response?
 Beyond these questions, major course themes include the threats of proliferation and the highs and lows of weapons reduction initiatives.
+This course includes a required field trip to the Middlebury in DC offices during spring break.
 3 hrs. lect./disc.
 (International Relations and Foreign Policy)/

 Spring 2011, Fall 2012, Spring 2014, Spring 2015